amar528/amar528.github.io/leetcode-75/README.md

 Init a set() Iterate over values() and check if count exists in set.
 False if so.
 True once iteration finishes.
 45ms beats 30%/7%

+### 2352 - Equal Row and Column Pairs
+Iterate over each row, convert it to a tuple so we can hash it.
+We store the count of each row hash in a default dict.
+We also will keep an overall count of found matches.
+Next, we iterate over each set of columns.
+We can do this neatly using `for cols in zip(*grid):` Again, we convert the columns to a tuple, and hash it.
+If this hash exists in the row dict, we add it to the overall count.
+364ms beats 96%/53%

 ## Heap

 ### 215 - 4th Largest Element in an Array